-For the reporting years 2013-2016, Commission Regulation (EU) No. 421/2014 limits the geographical scope for reporting and surrendering.
+For the reporting years 2013-2023, Commission Regulation (EU) No. 421/2014 and (EU) No. 2017/2392 limit the geographical scope for reporting and surrendering.
 Hence, emissions from flights between an airport located in the European Economic Area and an airport outside of the EEA are not subject to emissions trading anymore.
 For flights to, from and within outermost regions please see the specifics as laid down in b).

 a) The geographical scope includes the EEA-territories of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republik, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and United Kingdom on the European continent.
 The following territories of Member States are also part of the EEA: Ceuta and Melilla (Spain), Aland Islands (Finland), Jan Mayen (Norway) and Gibraltar (United Kingdom).

-b) Outermost regions: The EU currently includes nine outermost regions in the meaning of Article 349 of the Treaty on the Functioning of the European Union (TFEU):
+b) Outermost regions: The EU currently includes nine outermost regions in the meaning of Article 349 of the Treaty on the Functioning of the European Union:

 - Canary Islands (Spain)